Can Sugar-Sweetened Beverage Taxes Reduce Obesity?

 What Are SSB Taxes?

 SSB taxes are an increased tax on sugar-sweetened beverages, usually with the exception of 100% fruit juices, milk or milk-alternative products, baby formula, alcohol, and diet drinks.
-SSB taxes benefit populations in two ways.
+SSB taxes are intended to benefit populations in two ways.
 First, they aim to decrease the consumption of harmful beverages by making them less affordable.
 And secondly, the revenue made from the taxes goes back into the community.
 SSB taxes are one of the only public health policies that generate more revenue than they cost to implement, and the funding is usually used to finance public health or education programs.
 SSB taxes use a similar strategy to what was used to decrease tobacco consumption.
 For the tax to be effective, it needs to increase the price of SSBs enough to deter individuals from purchasing them.
 SSB taxes are considered excise taxes, which are different from standard sales taxes in that the tax is paid by the retailer instead of the customer.
 Most SSB taxes in the US are along the lines of one to two cents per ounce of beverage.[2]

 Do SSB Taxes Work?

-A 2021 paper by some of the same researchers examined purchasing trends at small independent groceries in Philadelphia, following the establishment of the sugar-sweetened beverage tax.[6]
+In 2017, Philadelphia, PA established a SSB tax at 1.5 cents per ounce on beverages that were sweetened with sugar or artificial sweeteners (Philadelphia is the only area that has extended their tax to artificially sweetened beverages in addition to SSBs; see https://www.center4research.org/artificial-sweeteners-weight-safety/ on risks of artificial sweetener).
+[5,2] The tax led to a price increase between 0.65 cents per ounce and 1.56 cents per ounce, depending on which store the SSB was sold in.[5]
+One year after implementing this tax, researchers found that the purchase of SSBs decreased by 51% in larger stores and a separate study showed a decrease of almost 40% in small, independent stores.[2,6] However, their data also indicated that more SSBs were purchased in cities bordering Philadelphia, indicating that consumers may have been going outside of the city to purchase beverages that weren’t taxed.
+A more recent analysis by some of the same researchers examined purchasing trends at only the small independent groceries in Philadelphia, not large supermarkets.[7]
 They randomly evaluated sampled shoppers’ purchases on particular days, rather than adding all the purchases that individuals made during a specific week or month.
 Compared to shoppers in Baltimore, which does not have a sugar-sweetened beverage tax, Philadelphia shoppers’ purchases on those days contained 42% fewer ounces of sugar-sweetened beverages.
 When examining total purchases (not just beverages) of those shoppers on those days, the researchers also found that Philadelphia residents’ purchases had an average of 70 fewer calories and 20 fewer grams of sugar than Baltimore residents’ purchases following the implementation of the tax, compared with before.
-These reductions in purchases were most significant in low-income communities.
-The study only looked at small, independent stores and not at large supermarkets.
-It is expected that the impact of the taxes might be higher at the smaller, independent stores, since smaller stores are more likely to pass the entire tax onto customers, which may not be the case at a large supermarket.
-It is therefore possible that shoppers increased their purchases of sugar-sweetened beverages at the larger supermarkets, where prices are generally lower, including for beverages.
-The researchers also evaluated whether Philadelphia residents might have increased their shopping outside the city to save money on sugar-sweetened beverages, and the results indicated a small increase of one shopping trip per month.
+The decrease in purchases was most substantial in low-income communities.
+The impact of the taxes might be higher at the smaller, independent stores, since smaller stores are more likely to pass the entire tax onto customers, it is therefore possible that shoppers increased their purchases of sugar-sweetened beverages at the larger supermarkets, where prices are generally lower, including for beverages.
+The researchers also evaluated whether Philadelphia residents might have increased their shopping outside the city to save money on sugar-sweetened beverages, and the results indicated a small increase of just one shopping trip per month.

-Another 2021 study analyzed changes in the amount of sugar sold in SSBs after Seattle began their SSB tax in 2018.
-The researchers analyzed purchases made at supermarkets, and they counted the total amount of sugar sold due to the sale of SSBs, in order to compare the amount of sugar sold before and after the SSB tax was implemented.
-They found that, on average, there was a 23% decrease in the total amount of sugar sold at 2 years post-tax.
-The biggest reduction was in the amount of sugar sold in “family-sized” sodas.[7]
+Seattle began their SSB tax in 2018.
+Researchers analyzed purchases made at supermarkets, and they compared the amount of sugar in sugar sweetened beverages sold before and after the SSB tax was implemented.
+They found that, on average, there was a 23% decrease in the total amount of sugar sold 2 years after the tax was implemented.
+The biggest reduction was in the amount of sugar sold in “family-sized” sodas.[8]

 Why Focus on SSBs?